GaloisInc/daedalus/docs-src/source/index.rst

 Given two parsers ``P`` and ``Q`` we may construct the composite parser``P | Q``.
 This parser succeeds if either ``P`` or ``Q`` succeeds on the given input.
-Unlike biased choice, if *both* succeed, then the resulting parser is *ambigous* for the given input, which means that input may be parsed in more than one way.
+Unlike biased choice, if *both* succeed, then the resulting parser is *ambiguous* for the given input, which means that input may be parsed in more than one way.
 It is possible, however, to resolve ambiguities by composing (e.g., in sequence) with other parsers.